ExecuteSQL

 By default, the function provides a loop to iterate through the data row by row.

-Use the (click the ... icon in the ConnectionString property) to create and test your connection string.
+1. Use the Connection Editor (click the ... icon in the ConnectionString property) to create and test your connection string.

-Use the to add a query to the SQL property.
+2. Use the SQL Editor to add a query to the SQL property.
 If the query returns data, place logic for the processing of each row inside the "ForEachRow" loop.

 The query or command to execute.
 It can include any SQL and calls supported by the database driver.